SteveBz/Bynary/README.md

 sudo apt-get install -y unixodbc
 ```
 Install firebird database and flamerobin to update it (if you need to).
-This next bit between the asterisks is only required if the add-apt-repository fails:
+This commented out bit between the lines is only required if the add-apt-repository fails:
 *****************************************************
 ```
 # sudo apt update
 # sudo apt install -y software-properties-common
+# sudo add-apt-repository ppa:mapopa/firebird3.0
 ```
 *****************************************************
 ```
+sudo add-apt-repository ppa:mapopa/firebird3.0
 sudo apt update
-sudo apt install -y software-properties-common sudo add-apt-repository ppa:mapopa/firebird3.0 sudo apt update
 # Set up with password 'masterkey'